nick-hu/pyintermediate/README.md

 Course contents and topics:
 ---------------------------

-ccc: Canadian Computing Competition 2014 original unmodified programs
+ccc: Canadian Computing Competition 2014 original unmodified programs.

-     All junior programs (j1-j5) are 15/15.
+- All junior programs (j1-j5) are 15/15.
-     s1 and s2 are 15/15, s4 is 2/15.
+- s1 and s2 are 15/15, s4 is 2/15.

 oop: pyFLTK with object-oriented programming introduction